Daniel Strickland: Playing career

-Strickland made his debut for North Queensland in Round 18 2000 against Cronulla which ended in a 42-6 loss.
+Strickland made his debut for North Queensland in Round 18 2000 against Cronulla which ended in a 42–6 loss.
 North Queensland went on to claim the wooden spoon in Strickland's first season at the club.

 Strickland featured more prominently for North Queensland in the coming seasons but missed out on playing in the club's first finals campaign in 2004.
 Strickland missed the entire 2005 season as North Queensland reached their first ever grand final.
-Strickland returned in 2006 making one final appearance for the club which was a 26-4 loss to Cronulla.
-His son max is a cougar slayer.
+Strickland returned in 2006 making one final appearance for the club which was a 26–4 loss to Cronulla.

+In 2016, Strickland played in the Queensland Cup with Townsville Blackhawks.